Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/Readme.md

     GitCommit: 8928a4094
     GitTreeState: clean

-## Module 3.0.1 AKS-e cluster configuration
+## AKS-e cluster configuration

 Follow [AKS-e section](installing_kubernetes.md).
 To make create the configuration file and apply it to your Azure Stack infrastructure.

-## Module 3.0.2 post-installation configuration
+## Post-installation configuration

 Make sure you have the right firewall rules and other settings before you start using your cluser.

+# CNAP package (Porter)

+Installing via Porter package might be an apealing option.
+See [Installing CNAP](install_porter/Readme.md).

-## Module 3.1.
-Check the integrity of your Kubernetes cluster
+## Check the integrity of your Kubernetes cluster

 **make sure you have the values from [Prerequisites](installing_kubernetes.md#prerequisites) section**.